-Beginning in January 2021, Harvard University will offer all eligible employees paid family and medical leave.
+Harvard University offers all eligible employees paid family and medical leave (effective January 1, 2021).
 Harvard’s new paid family and medical leave benefits, which are modeled on the Massachusetts Paid Family and Medical Leave Law, are designed to enhance the many family-friendly and medical leave benefits that Harvard offers its employees.

 A detailed overview of the new benefits and important information about how to apply for these leaves may be found in these policy summaries:

 - Harvard PFML Summary for Administrative and Professional Staff, Nonunion Staff, Postdoctoral Fellows (internal and external working on Harvard Research)

 - Harvard PFML Summary for Bargaining Unit Members including ATC, HUCTW, HUPA, HUSPMGU, Local 26 and SEIU (Custodian and Arboretum)

 - Harvard MAPFML Summary for Faculty and Academic Appointees

 - Harvard PFML Summary for Non-benefits-eligible and terminated employees (as provided for under the Massachusetts Paid Family and Medical Leave Law)

 - Licencia Remunerada Médica y Familiar de Massachusetts (MAPFML)